 Knowing what makes a good script can be a great addition to any motion designer’s skillset, even if you’re not responsible for writing the whole thing, it can be incredibly useful to both yourself and your client, to know what works and what doesn’t.

 So, how do you write an explainer video script?

 First of all, it’s important to note that writing a good explainer video script takes time, it’s a process of working with your client to establish what needs to be said, and then deciding the best, and most succinct way, to say it.
 It’s a process that requires thought, planning, writing, and crucially: rewriting.

 Our guide on how to write an explainer video script explains the whole process in much more detail and includes a collection of examples and workshop tasks designed to help you work with your client to create a great script.

 In this post however, we’re going to focus on the core structure of a good explainer video script, it’s this structure that will help give you a good foundation to work from and embellish further in your own work.

 The core structure

-Although there are many ways to structure a script, when script writing for explainer videos, the following works incredibly well for explainer videos and gives you a clear narrative to work with:
+Although there are many ways to structure a script, when script writing for explainer videos, the following works incredibly well and gives you a clear narrative to work with: